-Augustana University's environmental studies major offers graduates with the training and skills necessary to help lead the world towards a more sustainable and resilient future.
+Augustana University's environmental studies major offers graduates with the training and skills necessary to help lead the world toward a more sustainable and resilient future.

 In addition to this interdisciplinary approach to understanding the relationships between humans and environment, each student chooses a disciplinary focus.
 The major culminates in a senior thesis and in the completion of a community-oriented practical project that aims to make a positive contribution to the relationships between humans and environment.

 The major consists of four components:

 An Introduction to Environmental Studies: (3 credit hours)